castillocarlosr/ShoeDesignz/README.md

 - Coming Soon: The user will be able to make a simulated purchase with a simulated example credit card.

 # Getting Started
-Click on the link below to:
+Click on the link below to visit our e-commerce ShoeDesignZ:

 shoedesignz.azurewebsites.net

 You may also view at the source code in the folders above.